shakesbeare/IndieTTRPG/README.md

 first.
 If there is still a tie, both creatures should reroll until there is no tie and that result determines the order which those creatures take their turns.

+Each creature involved in the combat gets three `actions` to take their part in the battle.
+They are also allowed a single `reaction` to use during another creature's turn, provided the trigger is fulfilled. `Saving Throws` are not considered reactions.

 ## Making an Attack